Connect an AI agent with the MCP server

 - Identity is established via OAuth 2.1 (PKCE-S256) against

 api.beta.enclavia.io.
 The MCP server itself never sees your password or upstream identity-provider token — it only receives the API JWT minted by the backend, attached to each tool call as aAuthorization: Bearer <token>header on the inbound MCP request. - Multi-tenant by design.
 The MCP server holds no per-user secrets.
-Two different Claude sessions authorized by two different users hit the same process and only see their own enclaves.
+Two different agent sessions authorized by two different users hit the same process and only see their own enclaves.

 - Revoking access takes one click: open the dashboard at